SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-### Factory Methods and Singletons as Design Patterns
+### Examples for Design Patterns: Factory Methods and Singletons

 In object-oriented programming, there a plenty of design patterns.
 Covering these ones here to get a rough idea: factory methods and singletons.
 Both are relevant if you want to restrict or control the instantiation of a class by external users of this class.